+Meet Dr. Teri-Shermetaro.
+She brings years of practical and teaching experience as both a family practitioner and as a clinical professor at Michigan State University.
+But her best family experience might be as a wife and mom who knows how important a lollipop and an understanding ear can be.
 She'd like to be your new family doctor, right here in Clarkston.
 If you'd like to meet her, bring in this card for a free blood pressure check and a free 64-page Emergency First-Aid Handbook.
 Bring the kids, too!
-Just call (810) 620-0953. as a wife and mom who knows how important a lollipop and an understanding ear can be.
+Just call (810) 620-0953.

-CRITTENTON OSPITAL IN ROCHESTER A Reputation Built On Caring.

-5825 S. Main St. Suite 204 Clarkston, MI 48346 (810) 620-0953 ADULT AND PEDIATRIC MEDICINE • COMING SOON - OBSTETRIC SERVICES!
+A Reputation Built On Caring 5825 S. Main St. Suite 204 Clarkston, MI 48346 (810) 620-0953 ADULT AND PEDIATRIC MEDICINE .
+COMING SOON - OBSTETRIC SERVICES!
+Karen E.